Lotfullah21/Lotfullah21/README.md

-more in into brain and universe.
+more into brain and universe.